telus/tds-core/src/components/NotificationNew/Notification.md

 ```
 <Notification variant="error">
   Looks like our registration system is temporarily down.
 You’ll need to come back another time to register for My Account.
-In the meantime, return to TELUS.com.
+In the meantime, return to <Link href="http://telus.com">TELUS.com</Link>.
 </Notification>
 ```